 If this were the only issue with the room location, I could let it go (even though, as a professional, I shouldn’t, because $946 a night!).
 But the laundry room also emitted vibrations throughout the night that really messed with my head.

 To be fair, Emily didn’t notice this sound the first night.
 The second night, she didn’t mind.
-But to me is sounded like having a car parked outside blasting bass all night.
+But to me it sounded like having a car parked outside blasting bass all night.
 It wasn’t loud, but it was there.
 And by its nature, it was very hard to block out with white noise or headphones.

 Weirdly enough, this isn’t even our first issue with sound at Yacht Club.
 Last visit, someone was having an absolutely explosive breakup over the phone well after midnight.
 That’s not something Disney can account for, so I’ve never held it against them.